Neotys-Labs/Ranorex/README.md

 <p align="center"><img src="/screenshots/closeproject.png" alt="Close project" /></p>

-### How to record a Ranorex script into a NeoLoad User Path
+### How to record/update a Ranorex script into a NeoLoad User Path

 Interaction with the NeoLoad Design API allows you to record/update a Ranorex script into NeoLoad.